-Both Bradlaugh and Besant conducted their own defence; this was unusual in any event, but remarkable for a woman.
+Both Bradlaugh and Besant conducted their own defence; this was unusual in any event, but remarkable for a woman in the 1870's.
 The trial lasted four days before a divided jury returned a qualified guilty verdict.
 However, the story did not end there because Bradlaugh then managed to have the judgment set aside on a technicality concerning the wording of the original indictment.

 Another veteran freethought bookseller was not so fortunate.
 Edward Truelove received a sentence of four months in prison and a fine of £50.

 Charles Bradlaugh and Annie Besant had become household names.
 In the eyes of some they were notorious.
 To others they were heroes.